LG Gram

-The LG Gram (stylized LG gram) is a line of consumer-oriented laptop computers manufactured by LG Electronics, designed to be lightweight.
+The LG Gram (stylized LG gram) is a line of consumer-oriented high-end laptop computers manufactured by LG Electronics, designed to be lightweight.

 Models

 The first Gram was released domestically in South Korea, called the 13Z940 and marketed as the LG Ultra PC Gram.
 It was made official in January 2014 and weighed only 980 grams.
 A 14-inch version (14Z950) was introduced at CES 2015.
 The 14 Gram proved popular in South Korea, exceeding 50,000 sales as of May 22.